Vice Ganda: 1997–2008: Stand-up comedy and cross-over to television and films

-In 2007, Ganda appeared on his biggest project at that time in Apat Dapat, Dapat Apat, a film under VIVA Films starring Candy Pangilinan, Eugene Domingo, Rufa Mae Quinto and Pokwang.
-During this time, he still performs as a stand-up comedian to make ends meet.
+In 2007, Vice Ganda appeared on his biggest project at that time in Apat Dapat, Dapat Apat, a film under VIVA Films starring Candy Pangilinan, Eugene Domingo, Rufa Mae Quinto and Pokwang.
+During this time, he continued to perform as a stand-up comedian to make ends meet.
 In the same year, he starred as one of the supporting actors for a television series Kokey.
-In 2008, Ganda starred in minor role in an independent film Condo with Coco Martin, and in the same year in a Star Cinema film In My Life alongside Vilma Santos and John Lloyd Cruz.
-He then appeared in several television series and sitcoms such as Dyosa, under the direction of Wenn V. Deramas and in the drama series Maging Sino Ka Man: Ang Pagbabalik.
+In 2008, Ganda appeared in a minor role in an independent film Condo with Coco Martin, and in the same year in a Star Cinema film In My Life alongside Vilma Santos and John Lloyd Cruz.
+He then appeared in several television series and sitcoms such as Dyosa, under the direction of Wenn V. Deramas, and in the drama series Maging Sino Ka Man: Ang Pagbabalik.

-2009-2015: It's Showtime and rise to fame
+2009–2015: It's Showtime and rise to fame

-Vice Ganda's biggest break was when he became part of It's Showtime, a talent search program of ABS-CBN premiered in October 2009.
+Vice Ganda's biggest break was acquiring a role in It's Showtime, a talent search program of ABS-CBN premiered in October 2009.
 The role was refused by then comedian Long Mejia until he was offered to replace Mejia as an unelectable judge.
-With this career break through, Ganda's life story of being bullied as a young, closeted homosexual has also been featured in the drama anthology, Maalaala Mo Kaya.
+With this career break through, Vice's life story of being bullied as a young, closeted homosexual has also been featured in the drama anthology, Maalaala Mo Kaya.

 In 2010, he gained widespread popularity due to his jokes and sarcasm.
-He was one of the supporting roles for "Hating Kapatid" alongside Judy Ann Santos and Sarah Geronimo.
+He was one of the supporting roles for Hating Kapatid alongside Judy Ann Santos and Sarah Geronimo.
 In the same year, he starred in his first ever feature film, a remake of the 1988 comedy film, Petrang Kabayo, originally played by Roderick Paulate.
 The film was an instant hit at its release and became one of the best-selling Filipino film of 2010.
 In the same year, Ganda staged his first ever major concert titled as "May Nag-Text..
 'Yung Totoo!
 Vice Ganda sa Araneta" held at the Araneta Coliseum.

-In 2011, He became host of his own Sunday talk show, Gandang Gabi, Vice!, which ended in 2020.
+In 2011, he became host of his own Sunday talk show, Gandang Gabi, Vice!, which ended in 2020.
 In the same year, he won the Bert Marcelo Achievement Award for Excellence in Comedy at the 2011 GMMSF Box-Office Entertainment Awards.
 He also appeared on various guest roles for television series, Your Song, 100 Days to Heaven and I Dare You.
-Ganda then launched his successful 2nd major concert at the Araneta Coliseum, a sold-out event called "Eto Na: Vice Ganda, Todong Sample sa Araneta".
+Vice then launched his successful 2nd major concert at the Araneta Coliseum, a sold-out event called "Eto Na: Vice Ganda, Todong Sample sa Araneta".